howonlee/mertonon/docs/roadmap.md

 DSL's are terrifying epic quests in non-homoiconic languages but not too bad when you do have homoiconicity, so don't be scared when we just list "oh, DSL for this, DSL for that" through these places.
 I think they're a viable way to do the unfortunately inevitable inner platform without our skulls softly bleaching in the desert of the inner platform effect because they'll be pre-serialized, basically - they'll be small JSON lisps, and we'll expect peeps to write them by emitting them from ordinary programs in some other language, so you'll never have to touch Clojure or even Java if you don't want to, although frankly both are ridiculously better than ABAP.
 They'll be locked down pretty tight permissions-wise, though, so the logic programming thing comes first, and the vermintide implicit in this approach awaits us.
 We claim that property testing is a good weapon against this tide of vermin, but that'll sound better if (when) we actually whack enough of the bugs.

+- Full loss views, full input views
+- Cobj and weight histories, maybe intertwined with the general auditing, maybe not.
+With generates and all...
+- Data in validation failures which are currently keyword-based so you could do bounce-off-the-guardrails usage
+- Other KPI's
+- Url endpoint refactor to make demo / nondemo basically actually transparentish
+- Admit the tyranny of the notes thing and do a notes / documents / form state machine DSL that's like, queryable
+- Currencies
+- Explicit and compact FE modes.
+Property: they always gotta have the same links, just different display
+- Ordinary operation DSL
+- Deal with giganto-spam property tests
+- Undo / redo + soft deletes (use archive tables)
+- Sidebar histories
+- EE build separation
+- EE: Whitelabelling
+- Minimap-like thing
+- Theory of class writeup
 - Search
 - Clj-kondo in CI/CD
 - Third party plugin use docs and examples
+- Total SQLite backend, to be self-contained (rdbms-serverless in the SQLite style, not the AWS style)
+- Stateful action testing, lol

 - Integrations with CRMs, ERPs, HR management, billing and procurement platforms.
 I have a gigantic list.
 Some will be EE.
 - Full double-entry financial accounting section above and beyond the managerial responsibility accounting.
 Also differentiable, but also figure out how to reconcile the differentiability with ASC 606, GAAP and SOX compliance, among others.
 I don't think it can be considered absorption costing, so GAAP may be off the table entirely.